openjdk/babylon/cr-examples/onnx/README.md

-Example using code reflection with a Java-based ONNX programming model.
+MavenStyleProject using code reflection with a Java-based ONNX programming model.

 Running the demo:
 ```